SnowSoftwareGlobal/ps-slack2saasjson/README.md

 Get hands on the How-To on [the Snow Globe](https://community.snowsoftware.com/docs/DOC-1671 "the Snow Globe") to learn, how to get started, or how to set up your SLACK Workspace with it.

+# What is the SaaS - Generic Connector?

+While the Snow Integration Manager has currently 25 + built-in SaaS Connectors to different Providers, the SaaS - Generic Connector allows you to add subscríptions, users and assignments from any vendor you want, as soon as you are able to put it into the required json format.
+That will require an installation of Snow License Manager.

 ## How to use it

 1. Clone this repository